-With reports of rising unemployment and poverty, and projections that suggested that 3 million people in Uganda would be pushed back into poverty, Evelyn and her team worked quickly to find solutions to reach the communities that needed support.
-They collaborated and designed a “Remote Training” curriculum to be delivered through the SBS Learning Lab, our direct-to-beneficiary model in and around Kampala.
+With projections suggesting that 3 million people in Uganda would be pushed back into poverty, Evelyn and her team were inspired to work quickly to find solutions to support at-risk communities.
+They designed a “Remote Training” curriculum to be delivered through the SBS Learning Lab, our direct-to-beneficiary model in and around Kampala.

-Women are truly ignited by this new training model is very popular among the participants.
-When a woman is dropped from a call due to connectivity issues, she typically calls back in quicky and asks to be re-connected so she does not miss out on any of the training.
+Women are truly ignited by this new training model.
+When a woman falls off the call due to connectivity issues, she phones back at mach speed, asking to reconnet so she does not miss any piece of the training.

-And, our SBSU coaches are gaining confidence with this new method, gaining confidence in this method of delivering the SBS curriculum too.
-One coach shared “This is doable and I feel motivated by the women’s comments when they share what they have learned.”
+Our SBSU coaches are also sparked with this new method, gaining confidence in this method of delivering the SBS curriculum.
+One coach shared “This is so doable, and I am motivated by the women’s comments when they share what they have learned.”